 decades ago was Beethoven’s First with the New Haven Symphony.

-Admission is by suggested donation (suggested $20 per person), by
+Admission is by donation only (suggested $20 per person), by cash

 No tickets or reservations are required or accepted.

 we ask that children (and adults) be able to sit quietly so as not to disturb others.

 Note: No cellphones or recording devices are to

 be turned on at concerts, out of respect to performers' rights and in the spirit of live music.